WakiMak/trentent.github.io-forked/_posts/2018-04-30-meltdown-spectre-performance-analysis.md

 <img class="aligncenter size-large wp-image-2777" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-26-at-7.03.54-PM-1600x832.png" alt="" width="1140" height="593" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-26-at-7.03.54-PM-1600x832.png 1600w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-26-at-7.03.54-PM-300x156.png 300w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-26-at-7.03.54-PM-768x399.png 768w" sizes="(max-width: 1140px) 100vw, 1140px" />

-This graph gives a feel for the impact during peak hours, and helps smooth out the data a bit further. Â I believe what I&#8217;m seeing with each of these graphs is a performance hit measured by the VM at 25%-35%.
+This graph gives a feel for the impact during peak hours, and helps smooth out the data a bit further. Â I believe what I'm seeing with each of these graphs is a performance hit measured by the VM at 25%-35%.

-### Host Level &#8211; Capacity
+### Host Level - Capacity

-Measuring from the host level can give us a much more accurate picture of actual resources consumed. Â Windows 2008 R2 isn&#8217;t a very accurate counter and so if there are lots of little slices, they can add up.
+Measuring from the host level can give us a much more accurate picture of actual resources consumed. Â Windows 2008 R2 isn't a very accurate counter and so if there are lots of little slices, they can add up.

 My apologies for swapping colors. Â Raw data: